IMiche/winegames/README.md

 ### Installation

-Just download the file and run it.
-I suggest moving it to /usr/local/bin
+Download the file (I suggest moving the file to /usr/local/bin/)

+Create a new 'winegames' folder in your home directory and move all your applications here that you want to run later.

 ### Usage

+Custom configurations for all your applications are saved in ~/.config/winegames.cfg

 To add a new entry
 ```